Chart Color Schemes

 Jindabyne - Berridale has emerging levels of nearby infrastructure activity, ranking in the 22ndth percentile nationally

-The performance of an area is significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 19 projects that are likely to impact the area.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified 19 projects likely impacting the region.
 Notable projects include Nugget's Crossing Shopping Centre Expansion, Mountainside Estate in Jindabyne, Jindabyne Water and Sewerage Upgrades, and Jindabyne Education Campus.
-The following list details those projects considered most relevant.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.